pa-de-solminihac/Deploy.to.Cloud/README.md

 Rocket.Chat aims to be cloud deployable, in a performant and scalable way, across all global cloud service providers.

-In addition, Rocket.Chat is package-ready for Linux package builders and maintainers.
+In addition, Rocket.Chat aims to support packaged/bundled instllation for FreeBSD and all major Linux distributions.

 This repository contains dockerfiles and instructions for Rocket.Chat deployment and configuration on: